tianjianchn/code-explorer-vscode/README.md

 - Drag and drop markers and stacks to re-order them.
 - Set title, icon, tags for a marker.
 - Copy markers as markdown into clipboard.
+- (TODO) Add gutter for the line of marker
 - Data is saved in workspace .vscode dir with JSON format.
 - Support multiple folder workspace.
 - (TODO/Maybe) Indent/Unindent markers to make it more like call hierarchy.